Geoffrey de Havilland: Family

-The actresses Olivia de Havilland and Joan Fontaine were de Havilland's cousins; his father, Charles, and their father, Walter, were half-brothers.
+The actresses Olivia de Havilland and Joan Fontaine were de Havilland's first cousins; his father, Charles, and their father, Walter, were half-brothers.
 His younger brother, Hereward de Havilland, was also a noted pioneer aviator and test pilot.
-Sir Anthony de Havilland (born 1969) is a direct descendent of James de Havilland (1553-1613) who migrated from Guernsey to Poole in Dorset and was granted the trade license for Poole.
+Sir Anthony de Havilland (born 1969) is a direct descendent of James de Havilland (1553–1613) who migrated from Guernsey to Poole in Dorset and was granted the trade license for Poole.

 In 1909, Geoffrey de Havilland married Louise Thomas, who had formerly been governess to de Havilland's sisters.
 They had three sons, Peter, Geoffrey and John.
 Two of the sons died as test pilots in de Havilland aircraft.
-His youngest son, John, died in an air collision involving two Mosquitoes in 1943.
+His youngest son, John, died in an air collision involving two Mosquitoes in the vicinity of St Albans in 1943.

 Geoffrey Jr carried out the first flights of the Mosquito and Vampire and was killed in 1946 flying the jet-powered DH 108 Swallow while diving at or near the speed of sound.
 Louise suffered a nervous breakdown following these deaths and died in 1949.
 De Havilland remarried in 1951, to Joan Mary Frith (1900–1974).
 They remained married until his death.